How to Say You’re Not Feeling Well Professionally

 Factor #3: Whether you need a mental health day

-Even though people tend to neglect their well-being, mental health issues should be treated just like physical illness.
+Even though people tend to neglect their well-being, mental health issues should be treated just just as seriously as physical illness.

 Most importantly, ignoring burnout symptoms leads to serious consequences such as:

 Furthermore, State of Mental Health in America reports provide compelling evidence that supports the importance of prioritizing mental health.
-Considering that over 50 million Americans were experiencing mental illness in 2019-2020, we can conclude that we shouldn’t take our mental health for granted.
+Considering that nearly 60 million Americans combated mental illness in 2024, we definitely shouldn’t take our mental health for granted.

-Signs that indicate you need to take a mental health day are the following:
+Signs that indicate you need to stay home and take a mental health day are:

-Even though you might hesitate to ask for a mental health day, bear in mind that taking care of your mental health is more important than ever!
+Even though you might hesitate to ask for a mental health day, remember that you’ll be doing yourself (and your company) a favor.

 💡 Pumble Pro Tip